segmentio/segment-docs/src/connections/destinations/catalog/perimeterx/index.md

 ## Identify

-PerimeterX will send an `identify` call back to Segment on every page load with the following custom trait: `pxResult`.
-The value of `pxResult` will be either 0 or 1 meaning the traffic is either human or non-human.
+Every time your page loads, your PerimeterX snippet asynchronously fires an `identify` call with the trait `pxResult`.
+The value of `pxResult` will be either 0 or 1, meaning the traffic is either human or non-human.

 You have the option to map up to 10 of your `identify` traits to custom parameters within PerimeterX.